Intransitive verbs, does that ring a bell?

 If a verb has no direct object but is followed by another phrase or an indirect object, you might also hear it called a “linking verb.”

 Basically, a linking verb “links” the subject of the sentence to its predicate in some way.
-These types of verb don’t take a direct object, but serve to connect the two parts of a sentence in other ways.
+These types of verbs don’t take a direct object but serve to connect the two parts of a sentence in other ways.

 For instance, in the sentence “I am tired,” the verb “am” is a linking verb.
 It connects “I,” the subject, with “tired,” describing the subject in more detail.
 Note that it does not show any kind of action.

-However, all linking verbs are by definition intransitive, because they are not able to show direct action on a direct object.
+However, all linking verbs are, by definition, intransitive because they cannot show direct action on a direct object.

 Predication: What is it and what does it have to do with intransitive verbs?

 Direct and indirect objects can be tricky, but other parts of how intransitive verbs work in English are even more confusing.

 Especially if you’re learning English as a second or other language, you might find yourself faced with the phrase “complete and incomplete predication.”

 If you ask a native speaker about this phrase, they will probably be completely lost.